‘The Big Bang Theory’s’ Kaley Cuoco Shows Off Toned Abs In Sports Bra Ad For Gold Sheep Clothing

 “If beauty had to be renamed it should be with your name, with your essence… Beautiful from sea to sea,” another fan gushed.

-Countless other fans simply commented with either flame emojis or using the hashtag #bodygoals.
+Countless other fans simply commented with either flame emojis or using the hashtag “bodygoals.”
 According to their website, Goldsheep clothing is a “one-of-a-kind legging brand” that is handmade in Orange County, California.
 The website offers everything from bralettes to crop tops to shorts and accessories.

 The exact outfit that Kaley is wearing is also available for purchase.
-Each piece from the set must be purchased separately with the bralette retailing at $65 and the leggings retailing it $98.
+Each piece from the set must be purchased separately with the bralette retailing at $65, and the leggings retailing for $98.
 On the homepage of the website, there is a big banner that advertises the brand’s collaboration with the actress.
 She has a few other pieces available in her collection as well.

 And while her professional life seems to booming, so does her personal life.
-As the Inquisitr reported a few days ago, Cuoco uploaded a photo of the outside of her Tarzana, California where she shared with fans large columns covered in lush, green vines and flowers.
+As the Inquisitr reported a few days ago, Cuoco uploaded a photo of the outside of her Tarzana, California, home, where she shared with fans images pf large columns covered in lush, green vines and flowers.

 “I just walked outside and for the first time noticed all these flowers!
 Since I’ve lived here, this has never happened.
 I can’t help but think it’s the love in this house that has finally bloomed,” she said, referring to her relationship with fiance Karl Cook.